adam-bunce/desert-heat/README.md

 ## Config
 ![img_4.png](READMEimages/img_4.png)
-- <b> Manual Offset: </b> Offsets when the waterskin consumption timer resets.
+- <b> Manual Timer Offset: </b> Offsets when the waterskin consumption timer resets.
 This is to be used if the gear you're wearing is missing/has been added incorrectly so the plugin will still be functional.
-- <b> Show Offset Messages: </b> Adds messages to chat to help user accurately adjust the manual offset.
+- <b> Show Offset Helper Messages: </b> Adds messages to chat to help user accurately adjust the manual offset.
 - <b> Show Water Servings: </b> Toggles whether `Servings: __` is visible in the overlay.
 - <b> Show Drain Rate: </b> Toggles whether `Drain Rate: every __` is visible in the overlay.
 - <b> Show Time Left: </b> Toggles whether `Time Left: __` is visible in the overlay.
 - <b> Show Drain Bar: </b> Toggles whether the `drain bar` is visible in the overlay.
 - <b> Time Format: </b> Sets the overlay countdown timers to display in Ticks or Seconds.

-## Using The Manual Offset Timer
+## Using The Manual Timer Offset
 Set the manual offset timer to the opposite of what the helper messages are saying.
 Typically, the first message is inaccurate so let the helper messages run for a few cycles before setting the offset timer. *(no offset is needed if the timer is only off by +1/-1 ticks).*